UPDATED: APRIL 27, 2023 | 1 MIN READ

 - Eat before you leave.
 Even if it’s just in the few moments you have while heading out to your car.
 Or save your food for your destination.

 - Adjust your mirrors, seats, headrests, and seatbelt before leaving.
-Make sure everything is comfortable for you, and that you can see everything before you leave.
+Ensure everything is comfortable, and you can see everything before you leave.

 - Commit to driving, and focus solely on the road.